Mukai lifting of self-dual points in $\mathbb{P}^6$: Slicing using homotopy continuation

 induces a term order represented by the vector $\omega$.
 The existence of a finite Khovanskii basis for this term order is equivalent to having a finitely generated value semigroup for $\nu$ by \cite{doi:10.1137/17M1160148}. \end{remark}

-Going back to Equation (\ref{lin_eq}), we introduce the parameter $u$ to degenerate it to a toric ideal as follows.
-We denote by $\underline{a}$ the entries of the matrix $A$ from Lemma \ref{Lemma_8 line eq} and define the system $F(\underline{t},u, \underline{a})$ with $8$ equations by:
+Going back to \Cref{lin_eq}, we introduce the parameter $u$ to degenerate it to a toric ideal as follows.
+We denote by $\underline{a}$ the entries of the matrix $A$ from \Cref{Lemma_8 line eq} and define the system $F(\underline{t},u, \underline{a})$ with $8$ equations by

 The variables $u, \underline{a}$ are the parameters in the homotopy, the equations in \eqref{lin_eq} correspond to the target system $F(\underline{t},1, \underline{a})$.
 Fixing random values $\underline{a}_{\text s}$ we obtain the start system $F(\underline{t},0, \underline{a}_{\text s})$ that involves only linear relations among monomials, i.e. the leading terms of the Plücker coordinates. \texttt{HomotopyContinuation.jl} can easily solve this by automatically choosing a polyhedral homotopy.
 Then we track the solutions to obtain the solutions of $F(\underline{t},1, \underline{a}_{\text s})$.
 Given a matrix $A$ with entries $\underline{a}_{\text t}$, we solve $F(\underline{t},1,\underline{a}_{\text t})$ as the following snippet of \texttt{Julia} code shows.